DanKHansen/bank-account/README.md

 [wikipedia]: https://en.wikipedia.org/wiki/Race_condition#In_software

-This exercise is testing mutable state that can be accessed saftely from multiple threads.
+This exercise is testing mutable state that can be accessed safely from multiple threads.
 Scala provides a variety of ways to protect mutable state.
 For developers familiar with Java concurrency, Scala can utilize the Java concurrency support such as the Java synchronized block.

 ## Common Pitfalls